21 Top Relationship Deal Breakers That Are Tough To Tolerate

 13. Jealousy

 While some amount of jealousy is a sign of a healthy relationship, excessive and toxic jealousy could become a deal breaker.
-If your partner is going green with envy whenever you talk to a person from the opposite sex, or when you accomplish something, then it is a big red flag, indicating you to take things slowly.
+Jealousy, especially anxious jealousy, is negatively associated with relationship quality (9).
+If your partner goes green with envy when you talk to a person of the opposite sex or accomplish something, it is a big red flag, and you should take things slowly.

 14. Controlling

-Does your partner call the shots in your life?
-Do they not consider your opinion?
+Does your partner call the shots in your life and ignore your opinion?
 Do they neglect your needs and do what they want to?
-Then you might be dealing with a controlling partner.
+You might be dealing with a controlling partner.
 Life could get suffocating living with such a person as they will force you to live your life their way.
+Controlling behavior is far more common and can be equally, or more threatening than abuse.
+A study conducted in Nigeria revealed that “controlling behavior by partner was associated with higher likelihood of experiencing physical violence (10).”
+So, if your partner shows signs of excessive control, you may want to address it.

 15. High maintenance

 Multiple trips to the salon, expensive clothes, fancy dinners and exorbitant vacations – is that all your partner thinks and wants?
-This could also be a sign of greed in your partner.
+It could be a sign of greed in your partner.
 If their lifestyle is costing you an arm and a limb, it could become a deal breaker.
-A superficial individual values a person based on their outward appearance and does not give importance to core values such as honesty, integrity, dedication, etc. Dealing with such a person becomes difficult when you are intellectual, which is quite the opposite.
+A superficial individual values a person based on their outward appearance and does not give importance to core values such as honesty, integrity, and dedication.

 16. Keeping the relationship in darkness

 When you are serious about a relationship, you tend to introduce your partner to your family and friends.
 No matter how quirky your partner might be, you will never be embarrassed by them.
-But if your partner is keeping you a secret even after spending a significant amount of time together, then this is a sign of unreliability and it is time to think where the relationship is heading.
+But if your partner keeps you a secret even after spending a significant amount of time together, it is a sign of unreliability, and you may want to ask yourself where the relationship is heading.

 17. Selfishness